GeertJohan/ango/README.md

  - `ango/tools/publish` contains a tool ran by drone.io to build and preserve standalone binaries (linked in the download section below).

 ### TODO
 There's still lots of things to do.
-If you wish to help out please contact me.
+If you wish to help out, please contact me.

 ### Download
 Download [release](https://drone.io/github.com/GeertJohan/ango/files/ango-release) for production.
 Or get the [latest](https://drone.io/github.com/GeertJohan/ango/files/ango-latest) build (nightly).